Beerfest Asia returns to Singapore on 22-25 June 2023 with over 600 beers

 On 25 June, the festival will host the Sunday Family & Furkids Carnival.
 A range of family- and pet-friendly activities will be on offer, including a games arena for children under 18 years old, and spaces for people to gather with their pets.

-Tickets start at S$33 per person and includes one welcome beer.
+Tickets start at S$33 per person and include one welcome beer.
 There is also a VIP pass that includes over 20 varieties of free flow beer.
 Get it at the link below.

 Beerfest Asia 2023